Fundator/ait-2017/README.md

 **Important 2:**
 The automatic bot loading script only fetches/clones from the *master* branch of your repository.
 Make sure your final bot code is merged to *master* if you end up using experimental branches etc.

+### How to push to GitHub
+Once you have an empty repository on GitHub, it's time to initialize your local repository.
+Navigate to the directory where your bot code resides.
+If you want to start off using the sample bot, that would be in the *somewhere-on-your-drive\FAIGHTbots\python_boilerplate*.

+Open a command prompt in this directory.

+- Run `git init` to initialize a local repository
+- Run `git add --all` to add all files and folders in the directory to source control
+- Run `git commit -m "First commit"` to commit the added files and folders
+- Run `git remote add origin your-repository-url-in-HTTPS-format` to connect your local repository to your (empty) GitHub repository.
+Note the **HTTPS** URL format.
+    <sub>*example:`git remote add origin https://github.com/Fundator/FAIGHTbots.git`*</sub>
+- Run `git push` to push your first commit to GitHub

+It's generally good practice to push changes to GitHub often as you work.

 <div style="page-break-after: always;"></div>

+#

 # Sample bot: API documentation
 ### Information that is statically available: